 Commitment does not mean consensus.
 It's important to understand the danger of seeking consensus and find ways to achieve buy-in even when complete agreement is impossible.
 Reasonable human beings do not need to get their way in order to support a decision, but only need to know that their opinions have been heard and considered.
-There are differing opinions about whether the team is able to gain this sort of support for team decisions.
-Some members may think that the team is listening to everyone's opinions, whereas others may feel that people are holding back or aren't truly committed.
-Remember, ensuring that everyone feels heard is key to obtaining commitment.
+Your assessment results indicate that your team is not always able to gain this sort of support for team decisions.
+Team members may feel that people are holding back their opinions or are not truly committed, even if they say they are.
+Remember--ensuring that everyone has an opportunity to be heard is key to obtaining commitment.